decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 #### Get a public key

-You can obtain a user's public Ethereum key by using `getUserPublicKey()`.
-You can then use this information to send payments to the user, or as a way to recognize users.
+You can obtain a user's public Ethereum key by using the `getUserPublicKey()` function.

 ```ts